 They Changed It, Now It Sucks: The main complaint from critics against the second sequel was that it diverged so far from the previous films that it didn't even seem to be a comedy anymore.

-Moral Event Horizon: It's possible that you will think Alan drugging the Wolfpack crossed this line, although he didn't realise the drugs were Roofies and he only did it because he thought it would mean everyone had a better time.
-The second time around, with Alan intentionally spiking a bag of marshmallows with his ADHD medication & muscle relaxers with the intent of drugging Stu's future brother-in-law Teddy out of jealousy, appears to be a more clear-cut instance of this.
+Moral Event Horizon: Alan drugging the Wolfpack in the first film seems to be just a result of his stupidity, but then comes the sequel where he, drugs them again, this time on purpose in order to knock out Teddy.
 However, the events of the third film convince him to turn his life around.
 Then The Stinger comes along, the Wolfpack (along with his new wife Cassie) is roofied yet again... and this time, he's not responsible.
 Guess who he received that wedding cake from?

 Sequelitis: The first one was well-received.
 The sequels, not so much (the second for retreading the original while adding on Vulgar Humor, and the third for extreme Flanderization while drifting too far from the original to the point that comedy is almost an afterthought).